The $47,000 Question: Can You Track Marketing to the Chair?

 Separate call tracking numbers

-Some practices assign different phone numbers to different campaigns — one number on the Google ad, another on the direct mail piece.
+Some practices assign different phone numbers to different campaigns, one number on the Google ad, another on the direct mail piece.
 This captures which campaign generated the call, but it doesn't connect that call to a booked appointment or to revenue.
 The call tracking platform and the PMS are still separate systems.
 You know the call came from Google Ads.
 You don't know if it became a $4,000 implant case or a no-show.

 Manual spreadsheet matching

+Here's what that looks like in practice.
 A patient clicks your Google Ad for dental implants.
 They land on your website, browse the implant page, and call your office.
-DentiVoice answers — either because the front desk is busy or because it's after hours.
+DentiVoice answers, either because the front desk is busy or because it's after hours.
 It identifies the patient (or creates a new record), books an implant consultation into the PMS, and tags the entire interaction with the campaign source.
 The appointment, the patient record, the call recording, and the Google Ads campaign ID all live on one timeline inside the DentalBase dashboard.

 When you pull your monthly report, you don't see "Google Ads generated 47 clicks."
 You see "Google Ads generated 12 booked implant consultations worth $X in accepted treatment."
-That's the difference between optimizing for clicks and optimizing for revenue — and it's built into every DentalBase plan.
+That's the difference between optimizing for clicks and optimizing for revenue.
+After-hours calls represent 27% of total patient call volume, according to Dental Economics, and DentiVoice captures every one of them with full attribution intact.

 Revenue per channel.
 Which source produces the highest-value patients?
 Google Ads for "emergency dentist" might book quickly but generate $300 visits.
 A recall text campaign might book slower but produce $1,200 in hygiene and restorative work per patient.
 Without source-to-revenue tracking, you'd never know the recall campaign outperforms the ad spend.

 Conversion rate by time of day.
 If 40% of your after-hours calls convert to booked appointments (because DentiVoice handles them), but only 25% of lunch-rush overflow calls convert, that tells you something about staffing, call routing, and where the AI receptionist adds the most value.
+According to Forbes, 80% of callers who reach voicemail don't leave a message and won't call back, which means every after-hours call DentiVoice catches is a call your competitors' voicemail boxes are losing.

-The Real Answer to the $47,000 Question
+Book a Free Demo →The Real Answer to the $47,000 Question

 Can you track marketing to the chair?
-Yes — if the tools that handle the call, the booking, and the patient record are the same platform.
+Yes, if the tools that handle the call, the booking, and the patient record are the same platform.

 You can't do it with a fragmented stack where the ad platform, the phone system, and the PMS are three separate vendors.
 You can't do it by asking patients "how did you hear about us?"
 You can't do it with a quarterly spreadsheet.
+You can do it when the AI receptionist that answers the phone also books the appointment, tags the source, and writes it all to the PMS in real time, on one platform with one dashboard and one patient timeline.

-Frequently Asked Questions
+Browse Resources →Frequently Asked Questions

 Yes, marketing can be tracked to revenue, but with limitations.
 While you can measure direct conversions from specific campaigns and channels, the complete customer journey often involves multiple touchpoints that are difficult to track precisely.
 Advanced attribution models and analytics tools can provide reasonably accurate ROI measurements, though some marketing impact remains unmeasurable due to brand awareness and long-term effects.